gravicore/terraform-provider-gravicore/README.md

 ## Provider Configuration

 To use the `gravicore` provider, you need to specify the required configuration in your Terraform configuration file.
 The provider uses the same access key and secret key from the environment that the `aws` provider uses.
-Here’s an example of how to configure the provider:

 ## Usage